Film & Visual Culture and History BA (Hons)

-If you want an exciting career in the creative industries, but also want to understand the role that film and visual culture plays in wider society, studying at Liverpool Hope is the right choice for you.
+If you want an exciting career in the creative industries, but also want to understand the role that Film and Visual Culture plays in wider society, studying at Liverpool Hope is the right choice for you.
 Film and Visual Culture is an intellectually stimulating degree that combines practice and theory, giving you the opportunity to both create and analyse a range of cultural texts - from fiction film and documentary, to photography and animation.

 This degree is underpinned by creative and critical practice.
 It is creative because it gives you the opportunity to develop practical skills in the fields of screenwriting, filmmaking (drama and documentary), photography and animation.
 It is critical because it involves the in-depth study of film history and theory, including the way in which cinema intersects with a range of social and political issues.
 You will graduate with a degree underpinned by academic rigour, but with the transferable skills needed to pursue a wide variety of careers in the creative industries.

 The degree is taught by leading international scholars and practitioners and you will also benefit from access to outstanding library resources and an extensive range of practical equipment and studio space.
 Extra curricula activities support the curriculum by widening critical and creative horizons.
-Recent activities on the degree include fieldtrips to the National Science and Media Museum, the Media Department at the Ministry of Defence, and Tate Britain.
-We also have regular group visits to local film screenings.For more details and information about this course visit:
+Recent activities on the degree include fieldtrips to the National Science and Media Museum, Tate Britain, and the Manchester Animation Festival.
+We also have regular group visits to local film screenings.

 The study of History helps you to understand how individuals, communities and societies have lived in the past and how those past experiences have helped to shape the present world.
 History helps us make sense of our world and understand what may lie ahead because the future is shaped by its history in so many ways.
-Our History degree gives you the opportunity to study a wide-range of historical periods and topics with elements in British, Irish, European and International History from the late medieval age to the twentieth century.
+Our History degree gives you the opportunity to study a wide-range of historical periods from the Early Modern period to more recent contemporary historical events.

-By studying with us, you can study a range of topics from the Twentieth Century to the Early Modern period.
 You will engage with a wide variety of historical evidence throughout the whole of your degree programme.
-History at Liverpool Hope is part of the supportive and friendly environment of the Department of History and Politics.
-You will benefit from being taught by a team of recognised scholars and experts in their fields who are dedicated and experienced teachers and researchers and regular publishers of their research.
+History at Liverpool Hope is part of the supportive and friendly environment within the subject areas of History, Politics and International Relations.
+You will benefit from being taught by a team of recognised scholars, who have published widely in their fields and who are dedicated and experienced teachers.

-Throughout your degree, you will be able to take advantage of the rich library, archival, museum and heritage resources available in Liverpool and further afield, as well as benefit from our partnership with National Museums Liverpool.
-Working with the staff and resources of the World Museum, the new Museum of Liverpool and the Maritime Museum and its associated International Slavery Museum forms an important part of your learning experiences.
-The department runs a range of fieldwork activities every year in the local area and beyond, and offers the opportunity for study visits to major European cities each year.For more details and information about this course visit:
+Throughout your degree, you will be able to take advantage of the rich library, archival, museum and heritage resources available in Liverpool and further afield.
+Working with the resources of the many Liverpool museums forms an important part of your learning experiences.
+The History team run a range of fieldwork activities every year in the local area and beyond, and offers the opportunity for study visits to major European cities on an annual basis.